Asplenium resiliens: Taxonomy

 A global phylogeny of Asplenium published in 2020 divided the genus into eleven clades, which were given informal names pending further taxonomic study.
 A. resiliens, A. heterochroum, and A. palmeri belong to the "A. monanthes subclade" of the "A. trichomanes clade".
 The A. trichomanes clade has a worldwide distribution.
 Members of the clade grow on rocks and have once-pinnate leaf blades with slender, chestnut- to dark-brown stalks.
 The A. monanthes subclade principally occurs in the Neotropics.
 Within this group, a study based on nuclear and plastid genetic markers, using material from the United States, Mexico, and Costa Rica, showed that A. resiliens forms a clade with A. palmeri and specimens resembling A. heterochroum.
 Within this clade, the latter two formed a sister clade to A. resiliens.
 Plastid markers indicated that the A. resiliens clade was divided into two separate groups, while nuclear markers from two distinct groups were distributed among the samples, with five specimens carrying markers from both groups, and one specimen each carrying markers from only one of the groups.
-This suggests that A. resiliens developed by reticulate evolution, i.e., as the descendant of a hybrid between two taxa, each parental taxon carrying the one of the two groups of plastid and nuclear makers.
+This suggests that A. resiliens developed by reticulate evolution, i.e., as the descendant of a hybrid between two taxa, each parental taxon carrying one of the two groups of plastid and nuclear makers.
 In addition, of two specimens, one morphologically identified as A. resiliens, and one as A. palmeri, both were found to contain a nuclear marker from the A. resiliens clade and another from the A. palmeri clade.
 While apogamous specimens of A. palmeri are known, it is typically a sexually reproducing species, and the implication of these specimens is unclear.